Custom DIY skis / snowboard Quick instruction for beginners

 2) Be well organized.
 Plan everything and make a list of steps.
 Cut your material to dimensions, weigh each fabric piece and layer it all in the order you are going to use it.
 Remember your time is limited by the Resin Pot life!

-3) Check if your Base/Topsheet has a protective film on the outer side.
+3) Check if your Base material/Topsheet material plastic has a protective film on the outer side.
 It can be done by making a scratch with a sharp object on the corner.
 Make sure you know which side should be applied resin onto!

 4) Prep the materials.
 Use gloves not to pollute the material, this would make a poor bound.
-Check steel edges for rust.
+Check steel ski / snowboard edges for rust.
 Sand if any.
 Whip down.
-Airblast if possible the topsheet/base for dust and wipe it with clear cloth.
+Airblast if possible the ski /snowboard topsheet and the base for dust and wipe it with clear cloth.
+Make sure the wooden core is ready and clean.

 5) When cutting fabric, make sure you have gloves and do it a safe place, as the fabric will leave a lot of small glass like residues all over.
 If some fabric fibers have been misaligned in transport, just run your hand over them in the direction of the fibers and align them.
 This is not a big problem, dont worry.
 Glass fabric will become transparent with Epoxy.